benjaminion/upgrading-ethereum-book/src/book.md

 In the following sections, we will look first at the mechanics of [making a deposit](/part2/deposits-withdrawals/staking/), followed by an in-depth study of [the deposit contract](/part2/deposits-withdrawals/contract/).
 We will close by looking at the consensus layer mechanics for processing [deposits](/part2/deposits-withdrawals/deposit-processing/) and [withdrawals](/part2/deposits-withdrawals/withdrawal-processing/).

 A constant theme of the next sections is that much of the complexity in the current deposit and withdrawal processes has arisen due to Ethereum's peculiar history.
-The deposit contract's incremental Merkle tree, the Eth1Data voting period, the Eth1 follow distance - all these are due to the execution layer remaining on proof of work while we built a separate beacon chain on proof of stake.
+The deposit contract's incremental Merkle tree, the Eth1Data voting period, the Eth1 follow distance - all these are due to the execution layer having remained on proof of work while we built a separate beacon chain on proof of stake.
 The whole BLS withdrawal credentials saga arose from our uncertainty about the roadmap at the time.

 Another theme is that, post-Merge, we have the opportunity to clean some of this up.
 [EIP-6110](https://eips.ethereum.org/EIPS/eip-6110) is a proposal for significantly streamlining deposit handling.
 Nevertheless, some of the complexity will be with us forever.